-I study dead babies from the past – and this is my blog.
+I study the remains of babies from the past – and this is my blog.

-I am a bioarchaeologist with a research interest in all things to do with infants and children.
-My research addresses central archaeological questions of the intensification of agriculture and human responses to this seminal time in prehistory, with a regional interest in prehistoric Southeast Asia and South America.
+I am a bioarchaeologist with a research interests in understanding major human transitions in the past through the experiences of the most vulnerable people in the population: infants and children.
+My work interrogates central archaeological questions of the intensification of agriculture and human responses to this seminal time in prehistoric Southeast Asia, East Asia and South America.
+I have a research interest in the ethics of bioarchaeology and human skeletal legacy collections.

 I did my Bachelor of Arts, Honours degree in Anthropology at Auckland University and the University of Otago, and have a PhD in bioarchaeology from the University of Otago.
-I am an Associate Professor in Biological Anthropology at the University of Otago.
+I am a Professor in Biological Anthropology at the University of Otago.

 sian.halcrow@otago.ac.nz